Creating the building blocks for the hydrogen economy

 DR KHOTSO MOKHELE

-Khotso is the Chairman of the Isondo board of directors.
+Khotso has been invited to join the Isondo governance board.
 Khotso is a highly experienced and respected executive locally in South Africa and internationally.
 He is currently the Chancellor of the University of the Free State, Chairman of the board of directors of Tiger Brands and AECI, Lead independent non-executive director of the MTN board, Non-executive director of Hans Merensky Holdings and President of the Hans Merensky Foundation, and acting Chairperson of the Advisory Council of the African Open Science Platform.
 In previous roles, he has acted as the non-executive chairperson of Impala Platinum as well as having private sector roles at Adcock Ingram, Arcelor Mittal and Afrox.
 Khotso was special advisor to the Minister of Science and Technology (Derek Hanekom and Naledi Pandor) as well as being the President of the National Research Foundation.
 Khotoso holds a BSc in agriculture, an MSc in food science and a PhD in microbiology.
 He has also had various post-doctoral fellowships and attended the Stanford Executive Programme.

 DR MKHULU MATHE